netsec-ethz/scion-tutorials/content/native_setup/rpi_ubuntu.md

-# Building SCION for Raspberry PI - Ubuntu MATE
+# Building SCION on a Raspberry PI &ndash; Ubuntu MATE

 ## Introduction

-SCION infrastructure can be run on IoT devices like Raspberry PI.
-Building SCION for Raspberry PI is similar to regular x86 build, although there are few additional steps required to make everything work.
+The SCION infrastructure can also be run on IoT devices like a Raspberry Pi.
+Building SCION for a Raspberry Pi is similar to the [regular x86 build](ubuntu_x86_build), although there are a few additional steps required to make everything work.

 ## Prerequisites

 In this tutorial we assume that you already have Raspberry PI running Ubuntu MATE.
-In order to install Ubuntu MATE, please follow [installation guide](https://ubuntu-mate.org/raspberry-pi/)
+In order to install Ubuntu MATE, please follow the [installation guide](https://ubuntu-mate.org/raspberry-pi/).

 !!! note "Update packages to latest version"
-    It is recommended to update packages in your package
+    It is recommended to update all packages before starting the installation process of SCION:

     ```
     sudo apt update && sudo apt upgrade
     ```

-## Installing necessary tools
+## Install necessary tools